azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Right after the TV reports that Haruhiko is getting married, his fiancé turns up on Akihiko's doorstep, begging him to marry her instead!
+<p align="center">Right after the TV reports that Haruhiko is getting married, his fiancé turns up on Akihiko's doorstep, begging him to marry her instead.
 As if things weren't complicated enough, Akihiko also turns up and it seems that it's an arranged marriage and he doe</p>
 </td>
 </tr>
 </table>